ssilverman/TeensyDMX/extras/break-timing.md

 is 1/12µs, about 83333.33.

-Remember that with a serial port, we can only create a BREAK plus MAB using a single zero character plus a delay, unless there's built-in BREAK support, and using the bit layout constraints outlined in Table&nbsp;1.
+Remember that with a serial port, we can only create a BREAK plus MAB using a single zero character (unless there's built-in BREAK support) plus a delay, and using the bit layout constraints outlined in Table&nbsp;1.

 ### Baud rate error